—Part One—

 And the undoing of “Q” (Quelle)

-Codex W (Washingtonensis Codex, Washington Codex, Freer Gospels, Codex W) was earlier mistakenly dated as 300’s-400’s by unscientific, subjective guesses.
+Codex W (Washingtonensis Codex, Washington Codex, Freer Gospels, Codex W) was earlier mistakenly dated as 300’s-400’s by unscientific, highly subjective guesses.
 Speculative and subjective Date Assignment was on basis of Script Style and/or preconceived and unscientific notions concerning what an “Original” might reflect.

-| Home |
+Home |

 History and Content of